-Student clinicians are to specifically document scope(s) of practice either observed or rendered via diagnostic/treatment events, on the practicum report/hour sheet (i.e. scopes of practice to include, but not limited to--articulation, phonology, language, voice, etc.) Avoid using general terms such as "speech" when describing communication events, as this term could be used to mean more than one communication scope.
-Each area addressed during the diagnostic process and during treatment is to be documented on a separate line with dedicated minutes for each addressed area.
+Student clinicians are to precisely document scope(s) of practice either observed or rendered via diagnostic/treatment events, on the practicum report/hour sheet (i.e., scopes of practice to include, but not limited to--articulation, phonology, language, voice, etc.) Avoid using general terms such as "speech" when describing communication events, as this term could be used to mean more than one communication scope.
+Each area addressed during the diagnostic process and treatment is to be documented on a separate line with dedicated minutes for each addressed area.

 "Direct practicum clock hours" refer to actual clinician-client contact time during the evaluation and remediation processes.
-For example, designated time scheduled to meet with an assigned client for specific diagnostic and or intervention/counseling procedures will be considered "direct client time".
-"Direct time/hours" do not refer to time spent for comprising client reports (i.e. SOAPs, lesson plans, diagnostic reports, semester summaries, etc.), scoring test batteries, consulting with clinic supervisors, or time that is spent in the absence of the client.
-Direct contact with the client (if not a minor) or client's family in assessment, management, and/or counseling will be considered toward the accrual of practicum clock hours.
+For example, designated time scheduled to meet with an assigned client for specific diagnostic and or intervention/counseling procedures will be considered "direct client time."
+"Direct time/hours" does not refer to time spent for comprising client reports (i.e., SOAPs, lesson plans, diagnostic reports, semester summaries, etc.), scoring test batteries, consulting with clinic supervisors, or time that is spent in the absence of the client.
+Direct contact with the client (if not a minor) or the client's family in assessment, management, and/or counseling will be considered toward the accrual of practicum clock hours.

-Clinical practicum clock hours can only be granted to students who provide direct service to a client or family member.
+Clinical practicum clock hours can only be granted to students who provide direct service to clients.
 If more than one student participates in a session, each student will earn clock hours only for the amount of time spent in direct service provision.
-If there are two clinicians servicing a client in a given session, the minutes obtained will be divided in half.
+If two clinicians are working with a client in a given session, the minutes obtained will be divided in half.

-NOTE: It is typical to receive about 5-6 hours per day at a given site if scheduled for the entire day.
+NOTE: It is typical to receive about 5-6 hours per day at a given site is scheduled for the entire day.

 Any hours received for a given day that exceeds 6.5 hours will need to be accompanied by documentation from the supervisor.
-The clinical director holds the right to question, amend or refuse any hours that are received if premise is warranted.
+The clinical director holds the right to question, amend or refuse any received hours if the premise is warranted.

-Students must record hours on a weekly basis.
-Hours are placed in the working folders and submitted to the assigned clinical supervisor by 12:00 PM Friday.
-They will be initialed by the supervisor and returned with the working folder until the form is filled.
-When the form is completed or requested to be submitted, the supervisor will sign the bottom of the form and return the document to the student.
+Students must record hours weekly.
+Hours acquired on-site should be placed in a working folder and submitted to the assigned clinical supervisor by 12:00 PM Friday.
+They will be initialed by the supervisor and returned to the student until the form is filled.
+When the form is completed, the supervisor will sign the bottom of the form and return the document to the student.
 It will be the student's responsibility to make a copy of his/her hour sheet and submit the original hour document to the Director of Clinical Services.
 Practicum hours are due monthly to the Director of Clinical Services.
 It is suggested that a copy of the hour sheet be made for the student's record.
 It is the student's responsibility to maintain personal records of all practicum hours.
-All practicum hours are to be submitted by the dates documented on the Clinic Timeline, compiled by the Director of Clinical Services.
-Practicum hours submitted 30 days after being acquired will not be accepted.
-In addition, if unable to hand deliver original hour sheets to Nicky by the given deadlines, the clinician is permitted to fax copies of hour sheets to 256-372-4055.
+All practicum hours are to be submitted 30 days after being acquired will not be accepted.
+In addition, if unable to hand-deliver original hour sheets to Ms. Pair by the given deadlines, the clinician is permitted to fax copies of hour sheets to 256-372-4055.
 All hours must be submitted by the Clinic Timeline deadlines dates.
 Only completed practicum reports will be accepted.
-If submitted practicum forms do not have supervisor signature, initials and complete tallied results, the forms will not be accepted for practicum credit.
+If submitted practicum forms do not have supervisor signature, initials, and complete tallied results, the forms will not be accepted for practicum credit.
+All original practicum reports are due Ms. Phillips-Embden each semester, one week after practicum ends.